Tablets Price in Nepal | Explore, Filter & Compare

 - More Storage & Upgrade Options: You can often choose higher RAM and storage options on laptops.
 Or if that's enough, you can upgrade it later.
 On the other hand, you are stuck with the same RAM and storage on tablets.

 - Connectivity & Ports: A laptop comes with many ports.
 You get USB ports, HDMI, SD card slots, and sometimes even Ethernet.
-Tablets come with a USB-C port on tablets.
+Tablets come with a USB-C port.
 So, you'll have to buy a USB-C hub to connect additional devices.

 - Software & Operating System: As we all know, a laptop runs on an operating system, such as Windows, macOS, or Linux.
 You can install many powerful apps and software.
 Meanwhile, the tab OS offers limited support for apps to compare.